delta-io/connectors/flink/README.md

 - `startingTimestamp` - Starts reading changes from the table version written at or after the given timestamp.
 - `updateCheckIntervalMillis` - The interval, in milliseconds, at which we will check the underlying Delta table for any changes.
 - `ignoreDeletes` - When set to `true`, the Delta Source will be able to process table versions where data is deleted, and skip those deleted records.
 - `ignoreChanges` - When set to `true`, the Delta Source will be able to process table versions where data is changed (i.e. updated), and return those changed records.
-Note that this can lead to duplicate processing, as some Delta operations, like `UPDATE`, cause existing rows to be rewritten in new files.
+Note that this can lead to duplicate processing, as some Delta operations, like `UPDATE`, may cause existing rows to be rewritten in new files.
 Those new files will be treated as new data and be reprocessed.
 This options subsumes `ignoreDeletes`.
 Therefore, if you set `ignoreChanges` to `true`, your stream will not be disrupted by either deletions or updates to the source table.
 - `columnNames` - Which columns to read.
 If not provided, the Delta Source source will read all columns.

 #### Table schema discovery